-- On Campus:
+On Campus:

 - Immediate Response Campus Wide Emergencies

-- Emergencies 911 0
+- o Emergencies 911

-- Chowan Public Safety (252)398-1234 0
+- Chowan Public Safety (252)398-1234

-- Residence Halls
+• Residence Halls

-- 0 Resident Assistants (located on each traditional residence hall, or Whites Crossing)

-- Area Directors (Located in Whites Crossing and Parker Hall).
-0
+- Resident Assistants (located on each traditional residence hall, or Whites Crossing) - Area Directors (Located in Whites Crossing and Parker Hall).

-- Campus Wide
+Campus Wide

-- Any Chowan University Faculty or Staff Member may contact Public Safety or other ablebodied staff on your behalf.

-- Campus Security Authorities (see below)
+- Any Chowan University Faculty or Staff Member may contact Public Safety or other ablebodied staff on your behalf. - Campus Security Authorities (see below)

-- Anonymous Reporting (not always an immediate response)
+Anonymous Reporting (not always an immediate response)

-- Silent Witness 0
+Silent Witness

 For those that wish to report crimes or suspicious activity anonymously, there is a system in place.
-If you would like to make the Chief of Campus Police aware of questionable/illegal activity, you may submit a form via the Internet.
-This form is transmitted to the Chief of Campus Police as a filtered email message.
+If you would like to make the Department of Public Safety aware of questionable/illegal activity, you may submit a form via the Internet.
+This form is transmitted to the Public Safety Department as a filtered email message.
 No one can determine who sent the message.
 If you wish to submit information in this manner, simply go to: www.chowan.edu/silentwitness.
 If this link doesn't work, just copy and paste it into your web browser.